 2012: Established Federal Policy office in Washington, DC.

-2015: Lobbied to get the EPA to include issue guidance on incorporating environmental justice into the Clean Power Plan.
+2015: Worked to get the EPA to issue guidance on incorporating environmental justice into the Clean Power Plan.

 2016: As part of the Safer Chemicals, Healthy Family coalition, participated in the reform of the Toxic Substances Control Act, the Nation’s primary chemicals management law, which resulted in the Frank R. Lautenberg Chemical Safety for the 21st Century Act.